mustafa-tola/dd-study-group/docs/MODEL.md

 ## Model Training
 1. Preprocess the data by normalizing numerical values and encoding categorical features.
-2. Determine the ideal number of clusters ({k`) using the Elbow Method and Silhouette Score.
+2. Determine the ideal number of clusters (`k`) using the Elbow Method and Silhouette Score.
 3. Use `k=75` to train the K-Means model (based on the Elbow Method).

 ## Assessment